contrast-zone/t-rewriter.js/README.md

 - we repeat the process from the beginning, feeding the next input combination of color to be checked: `Gray A`.
 - the process ends when we get a combination of all three properties for all three elements.

-Just to answer the question stated from this puzzle, one of the complete correct combinations is: `Small A`, `Gray A`, `Pentagon A`, `Small B`, `Gray B`, `Pentagon B`, `Medium C`, `Gray C`, `Square C`.
+Just to answer the question stated from this puzzle example, one of the complete correct combinations is: `Small A`, `Gray A`, `Pentagon A`, `Small B`, `Gray B`, `Pentagon B`, `Medium C`, `Gray C`, `Square C`.

 With this example, we saw how to manually seek for the right combination that satisfy given rules.
 However, it is possible to fully automatize the whole process of finding a correct combination using only grammar productions.
 To do this, we have to reach for generic instead of specific phrases.
-Section [3.4.] deals with this matter, where we finally combine generic phrases with logic structure.
+Generic phrases are a matter of section [3.4.], where we finally combine generic phrases with logic structure.

-#### 3.3.2. pseudocode 3
+#### 3.3.5. pseudocode 3

 *... to do ...*